Tent Owner Satisfaction Awards - The Camping and Caravanning Club

 What we learnt

-Welcome to our seventh Tent Survey
+Welcome to our eighth Tent Survey

-Thank you to all those who responded to our survey and to the manufacturers and retailers who provided valuable support.
+Thank you to all those who responded to our survey, and to the manufacturers and retailers who provided valuable support.

 Please note, the Tent Survey is a measure of owner satisfaction, it may not necessarily reflect sales patterns or trends across the sector.

-Why did we do the 2023 Tent Owner Satisfaction Survey?
+Why did we do the 2024 Tent Owner Satisfaction Survey?

 The Camping and Caravanning Club is proud to be the longest-established organisation in the world that covers all forms of camping – from tents to caravans and motorhomes.

-Today, the Club boasts some 350,000 member households – equating to more than 750,000 individuals – actively involved in camping, in all its forms.
+Today, the Club boasts some 340,000 member households – equating to more than 740,000 individuals – actively involved in camping, in all its forms.

 Through our Tent Surveys, we set out to: